2022 New Hampshire gubernatorial election

 The 2022 New Hampshire gubernatorial election was held on November 8, 2022, to elect the governor of New Hampshire.
-As New Hampshire does not have gubernatorial term limits, incumbent Republican Governor Chris Sununu won re-election to a fourth 2-year term in office against Democratic nominee Tom Sherman with 57 percent of the vote, a reduced margin from his 65 percent landslide win in 2020.
+Incumbent Republican Governor Chris Sununu won election to a fourth term, defeating Democratic nominee Tom Sherman.

-Sununu had 'expressed interest' in running for the U.S. Senate in 2022 against incumbent Democrat (and former governor) Maggie Hassan.
+Sununu had "expressed interest" in running for the U.S. Senate in 2022 against incumbent Democrat (and former governor) Maggie Hassan.
 However, on November 9, 2021, he announced that he would instead run for a fourth term as governor.
-Sununu became the first Republican to win a fourth term as governor, and also tying John Lynch's modern record of four terms overall.
+Sununu became the first Republican to win a fourth term as governor, also tying John Lynch's modern record of four terms overall.
+This was one of six Republican-held governorships up for election in a state that Joe Biden won in the 2020 presidential election.